CamPaiva/tmdb-reconciliation-openrefine/README.md

 - A director column → **Director**
 - A country column → **Country**

-These additional columns significantly improve matching accuracy, especially for international films and films with common titles.
+- **Title + year is the recommended combination** — it is faster (no extra API calls) and handles the vast majority of cases well
 ---

 ## Notes

 - The server must be running whenever you use the service in OpenRefine
-- **Title + year is the recommended combination** — it is fast (no extra API calls) and handles the vast majority of cases well
 - Using director and/or country columns improves accuracy for ambiguous cases but will slow down reconciliation, as additional API calls are made to TMDB for each candidate
 - Films with very common translated titles (e.g. "Mirror", "Daisies") may require year and/or director information to match correctly

 ---

-## License

 ## License